+In this experiment, we test the effects of the heterogeneity of the PMs' sizes (capacities).
 In each test case, 800 PMs are available.
 In the first test case, each PM has capacity 2700.
 In the second test case, which is the baseline configuration, half of the PMs has capacity 1860, the other half has capacity 2660.
 In the last test case, five PM types are used with capacities 1500, 1860, 2000, 2660, and 3000, and there are equal number of PMs of each type.

-The results are shown in Table 10.
+The results on energy consumption are shown in Table 12.
 As can be seen, the difference between the algorithms' results is smallest in the homogeneous case: several algorithms achieve results very near to the best one, and the worst result is only 27% worse than the best.
 With increasing heterogeneity of the PMs' capacity, the differences between the performance of the algorithms grow: with five different PM types, the algorithms of Guazzone and "Shi - AC" emerge as clear winners, with the worst results being over 66% higher than theirs.